Skip to content

 Step Hook

-This keeps the hooks in the hot path fast and catches obvious mistakes without making every commit take fifteen seconds.
+This keeps the hook in the hot path scoped to what the commit actually changes and catches obvious mistakes without making every commit wait for a full analysis.